Farmhouse Kitchen Cabinet Ideas: Designer Inspiration for 2026

 6. Glass-Front Doors

 Glass-front cabinets can add a touch of elegance to your farmhouse kitchen while allowing you to display your favorite dishes and glassware.
-Consider using seeded or frosted glass for a more rustic look.
+Consider using seeded or frosted glass for a more rustic kitchen design.
 Dwell Wright Interiors incorporated glass doors with brass hardware to add visual interest and depth to the design.

 Glass Doors in Cabinetry